-Condition: Rheumatic fever is a multisystem disease.
+Student Name: RHEUMATIC FEVER Condition: Rheumatic fever is a multisystem disease.
 The acute symptoms may include pain, swelling, and redness of the joints, fever, involvement of the heart, choreiform movements (St.Vitus' dance) and, less frequently, a characteristic rash and lumps under the skin.
 Rheumatic fever is a serious disease because of the fact that it can result in chronic heart disease.
 Despite a decline in severity and prevalence of acute rheumatic fever in recent years, rheumatic heart disease is still the leading form of acquired heart disease in children.
 Rheumatic fever is a complication of streptococcal infection of the upper respiratory tract.
 Rheumatic fever, like streptococcal infections, occurs most commonly in children between 5 and 15 years of age.

-- Treatment: Acute rheumatic fever is treated with either aspirin or cortisone.
-Continuous antibiotic prophylaxis (penicillin, erythromycin) for patients who have had rheumatic fever has proved highly effective in preventing streptococcal infections and recurrences of acute rheumatic fever. - Limits: Most children have no limitations placed on them after the acute process has subsided.
+Treatment: Acute rheumatic fever is treated with either aspirin or cortisone.
+Continuous antibiotic prophylaxis (penicillin, erythromycin) for patients who have had rheumatic fever has proved highly effective in preventing streptococcal infections and recurrences of acute rheumatic fever.
+Limits: Most children have no limitations placed on them after the acute process has subsided.
 In some, convalescence may be protracted, necessitating return to school on a part-time basis.
-Those with significant heart disease should be allowed activity to their tolerance (being given the benefit of the doubt when they say they are fatigued). - Management: The most important thing is to be certain that the student is on continuous antibiotic (penicillin or erythromycin) treatment.
+Those with significant heart disease should be allowed activity to their tolerance (being given the benefit of the doubt when they say they are fatigued).
+Management: The most important thing is to be certain that the student is on continuous antibiotic (penicillin or erythromycin) treatment.
 This can be in the form of an intramuscular injection at regular intervals or pills taken daily.
 Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School U se) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.

-Service Animals In The School Setting

-For the most updated Guidelines for Service Animals to assist students with disabilities in the school setting, contact the Exceptional Education Department at the District Office.
+Service Animals In The School Setting For the most updated Guidelines for Service Animals to assist students with disabilities in the school setting, contact the Exceptional Education Department at the District Office.
 They can also provide all required paperwork for the utilization of Service Animals.